FailAcademy/learning/wdp-london/_projects/project-01.md

 Want to challenge yourself?
 Your project could also:

 - Update the cart icon in the top-right corner of the header every time the user clicks the "Add to Cart" button for a product
-- Incorporate a fixed header at the top of the page so that the navigation menu is always invisible when the user scrolls down the page
+- Incorporate a fixed header at the top of the page so that the navigation menu is always visible when the user scrolls down the page

 ## Submission Instructions

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to [jim.bennett@redacademy.com](mailto:jim.bennett@redacademy.com).
+When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to kiran@redacademy.com.